A version of this article appeared on CMSWire. You can read it here.

 - Brands aren’t human anymore.
 Two thirds of consumers believe brands have lost their human touch, and nearly a third would leave the brand after one bad experience.

-If there’s one rule to giving your customer a good experience, it’s this: Don’t waste their time.
+If there’s one rule to giving your customer a positive experience, it’s this: don’t waste their time.
 Maybe that sounds obvious, but it happens more than you’d think.

 While tech stacks are getting more complex, simple processes are still full of friction.
 Think of repeating your name and personal information every time one service rep hands you to the next or being asked for details you already entered into the system.
-It doesn’t matter how flashy the customer experience is — if you’re missing the basics the end result will be a poor customer experience and, you guessed it, churn.
+It doesn’t matter how flashy the customer experience is — if you’re missing the basics the end result will be a poor customer experience filled with jarring pain points that ultimately lead to, you guessed it, churn.

-For these companies, adding a Customer Journey Management platform may be the best path forward.
-While it may sound counterintuitive to add yet another solution to the stack in order to reduce complexity, these platforms are aimed at optimizing orchestration across channels and touchpoints and are often the best step towards a cohesive customer experience.
+For these companies, adding a customer experience management platform may be the best path forward.
+While it may sound counterintuitive to add yet another solution to the stack in order to reduce complexity, these platforms are aimed at optimising orchestration across channels and customer touchpoints and are often the best step towards a cohesive customer experience strategy.

 However, for smaller companies the solution may actually be the opposite: Strip unnecessary technologies from your tech stack.
 As any marketer knows, automation isn’t fully automated and each added tech solution multiplies the complexity and therefore the orchestration issues you’ll encounter.
 Ask yourself — do you truly need every tech you’re using?
 Have they all delivered the value you thought they would?
 Alternatively, could you perhaps move some activities into more horizontal platforms that make orchestration slightly less complex?

 Whatever the solution, aim to reduce friction by making cross-channel communications seamless.
-Today’s customers are on a variety of channels, from email to social media to apps — and your digital approach should reflect that.
+Today’s customers are on a variety of channels, from email to social media to mobile apps — and your omnichannel approach should reflect that.

 Another way to be customer-centric?
 Make sure you’re not overwhelming customers with long blocks of text no one will read.
 Communication should be clear and simple.
 Talk to people like they’re… well, people.
 Which leads me to the next point.